Daisybiubiubiu/EEG-Emotion-Recognition/readMe.md

 ## 3D-CNN Model for EEG-based Emotion Recgonition
 ----
-This is a final project for my 2019 Winter course "Pattern Recognition".(which cost me plenty of time though code is not complex.
-555)
+This is a final project for my 2019 Winter course "Pattern Recognition" based on DEAP dataset.
-We preprocess original signal data via **CWT**(Continuous Wavelet Transform) and bulit a **3D-CNN** architecture as classifier.
+We preprocess original signal data via **CWT**(Continuous Wavelet Transform) and bulit a **3D-CNN** architecture as classifier, the accuracy of 'valence' label reaches 83.5%.

 #### Data Preprocessing
 1. CWT analysis